Our Instructors

 Founder of The Bushido Karate Association

-Sensei Craig Pettie, 5th Dan, started karate in 1989 and received his first degree black belt rank in 1992.
-He has been teaching youth and adult karate programs since 1991.
-He received his Godan in May of 2019.
+Sensei Craig Pettie, 5th Dan, began his karate training in 1989 and earned his Shodan (first-degree black belt) in 1992.
+A founding member of the Bushido Karate Association, Sensei Craig has been teaching youth and adult karate programs since 1991, and continues to be a cornerstone of the BKA’s leadership and development.

 Contact Sensei Craig Pettie